Marketing

 How to cancel your event in 7 steps

-Are you ready to move forward with an event cancellation?
-Follow these steps.
+Are you ready to move forward with calling off the event?
+Follow these steps to cancel an event gracefully.

 1. Discuss the decision with stakeholders

 First, hold an in-person or virtual meeting with key stakeholders.
-While your events team may lead the meeting, they shouldn't be the only people in attendance.
+While your events team may lead the meeting, the event organizers shouldn't be the only people in attendance.

 in-person meeting

-It's also a good idea to invite your level team so you can assess risks properly.
+It's also a good idea to invite your legal team so you can assess risks and handle event insurance properly.
 You may also opt to invite speakers, especially if you plan to reschedule the event.

 Come to a conclusion that everyone can agree upon.
-Ensure your decision and next steps align with your organization's event marketing strategy.
+Ensure your decision and next steps align with your organization's event marketing plan.

 2. Create messaging with clear reasoning

-Work with your events team to craft clear messaging about the cancellation.
+Work with your events team to craft clear messaging and communicate the cancellation.
 Use this general framework as a guide, and use the templates below for more specific messaging:

 • Start with a sincere apology